watsonfellowship/watson-51/_fellows/alysala-malik.md

 ---

-I worked with organizations and lived among communities struggling with food insecurity.
-I explored the complex factors that cause scarcity and malnourishment and examined how they are tackled across the globe.
+What do you do in your daily pursuit of food?
+During my Watson year, I lived among communities struggling with food insecurity and learned how they put food on their tables.
+From the southern deserts of Madagascar to the streets of India, I witnessed local and international solutions that battle scarcity and malnourishment to improve wellness in communities across the globe.